gbdev/pandocs/content/Video_Display.md

   : Properties of STAT modes

-Unlike most game consoles, the Game Boy can pause the dot clock briefly.
+Unlike most game consoles, the Game Boy can pause the dot clock briefly, adding dots to mode 3\'s duration.
 It routinely takes a 6 to 11 dot break to fetch sprite patterns between background tile pattern fetches.
 On DMG and GBC in DMG mode, mid-scanline writes to `BGP` allow observing this behavior, as a sprite delay shifts the effect of a write to the left by that many dots.

+Three things are known to pause the dot clock:

+Background scrolling
+:   If `SCX mod 8` is not zero at the start of the scanline, rendering
+    is paused for that many dots while the shifter discards that many pixels from the leftmost tile.

+Window
+:   An active window pauses for at least 6 dots, as the background
+    fetching mechanism starts over at the left side of the window.

+Sprites
-Each sprite usually adds `11 - min(5, (x + SCX) % 8)` dots to mode 3.
+:   Each sprite usually pauses for `11 - min(5, (x + SCX) mod 8)` dots.
-Because sprite fetch waits for background fetch to finish, a sprite\'s cost depends on its position relative to left side of the background tile under it.
+    Because sprite fetch waits for background fetch to finish, a sprite\'s cost depends on its position relative to the left side of the background tile under it.
 It\'s greater if a sprite is directly aligned over the background tile, less if the sprite is to the right.
-If the sprite\'s left side is over the window, use `255 - WX` for `SCX` in the formula.
+If the sprite\'s left side is over the window, use `255 - WX` for `SCX` in this formula.
-An active window also adds at least 6 dots to mode 3, as the background fetching mechanism starts over at the left side of the window.

-**Not fully understood:** The exact timing for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
-If two sprites\' left sides are over the same background or window tile, the second may take fewer cycles.
+**Not fully understood:** The exact pause duration for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
+If two sprites\' left sides are over the same background or window tile, the second may pause for fewer dots.

-A hardware bug in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during OAM scan, H-Blank, V-Blank, or LY=LYC.
+A hardware quirk in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during OAM scan, H-Blank, V-Blank, or LY=LYC.
 It behaves as if \$FF were written for one cycle, and then the written value were written the next cycle.
-Because the GBC in DMG mode does not have this bug, two games that depend on this bug (Ocean\'s *Road Rash* and Vic Tokai\'s *Xerd no Densetsu*) will not run on a GBC.
+Because the GBC in DMG mode does not have this quirk, two games that depend on this quirk (Ocean\'s *Road Rash* and Vic Tokai\'s *Xerd no Densetsu*) will not run on a GBC.

 LCD Interrupts
 --------------